 Instructions on how to remit a deposit and payments can be found in the application pack.
 Fees include all equipment, student materials, t-shirt, transportation to off-site field locations, entry for all fee-based field experiences, daily lunch, and snacks.

-- Middle School Program: Fees are $450 for the 5-day program plus $50 for shuttle service.
+- Middle School Program: 2014 fees are $450 for the 5-day program plus $50 for shuttle service.
 There are no scholarships available at this time.

-- High School Program: Fees are $900 for the 10-day program plus $100 for shuttle service.
+- High School Program: 2014 fees are $900 for the 10-day program plus $100 for shuttle service.
 There are a limited number of full and partial scholarships available to students residing in the following communities: Boston, Chelsea, Everett, Lawrence, Lowell, Lynn, Malden, Revere, Salem, and Somerville.

 Registration will take place on a first-come, first-serve basis to fill a limited number of slots.
 For more information, and to apply for the program, please download the application pack here: